fabric8io/osio-pipeline/README.md

     def resource = loadResources(file: ".openshiftio/app.yaml")
 ```

-Parameters
+**Parameters**

 |      Name      |  Required  |         Default Value        |                             Description                                |
 |----------------|------------|------------------------------|------------------------------------------------------------------------|
 |      file      |   true     |  none           |    An relative path of resource yaml file.            |
 |      validate  |   false    |  true           |    A validation for resource yaml file.               |

 ### build

-This is the api which is responsible for doing s2i build, generating image and creating imagestream (if not exist)
+This is the API which is responsible for doing s2i build, generating image and creating imagestream (if not exist)

 ```groovy
     build resources: resources, namespace: "test", commands: """